w3f/Grants-Program/applications/Datagen_Project.md

 As so, while the work on the second milestone is progressing, we are aware that we are greatly out of the originally proposed timeline, and we fell that a payment integration for the milestone will allow us to speed up the milestone development.

-I would also like to do some specification about the deliverable of the second milestone, just to underline the complexity of we weren’t completely aware when we submitted the original grant proposal.
+I would also like to do some specifications about the deliverable of the second milestone, just to underline the complexity of we weren’t completely aware when we submitted the original grant proposal.

 a) It revolves around the communication between a solo substrate chain and a parachain.
-Usually in the substrate framework you have a
+Usually in the substrate framework, you have a
-Relay Chain and a Parachain speaking with each other (due to the way in which the Polkadot and Kusama ecosystem are built), meaning that for the communication between a Parachain and a Solo Chain (which is not its own Relay Chain), the standard XCM method can’t be applied;
+Relay Chain and a Parachain speaking with each other (due to the way in which the Polkadot and Kusama ecosystems are built), meaning that for the communication between a Parachain and a Solo Chain (which is not its own Relay Chain), the standard XCM method can’t be applied;